Best Car Insurance Discounts for Nurses

 Licensed Practical Nurses (LPNs)

-Licensed practical nurses are frequently priced the same as RNs, even though the job title differs.
-Discounts commonly fall between 4% and 9%, with Nationwide and Plymouth Rock often extending RN-level professional rates.
-Regional insurers are worth checking too, since some quietly match RN discounts for LPNs without advertising them.
+LPNs are often priced the same as RNs even though the title differs.
+Discounts fall between 4% and 9%, and Nationwide and Plymouth Rock both extend RN-level professional rates to LPNs.
+Regional insurers are worth a call too, since some match RN discounts for LPNs without advertising it.

 4. 4